efabless/openlane2/docs/source/reference/configuration.md

 > it is declared, but the latter is OK, where the value will be "vdd gnd" as
 > well.

-Do note that unlike Tcl config files, environment variablesare not exposed to `config.{yml/yaml/json}` by default.
+Do note that unlike Tcl config files, environment variables are not exposed to `config.{yml/yaml/json}` by default.
 You only have access to four specific
 variables: `DESIGN_DIR`, `PDK`, `PDKPATH`, and `STD_CELL_LIBRARY`.